ivanitlearning/AWS-Associate-Courses/README.md

 - Network IN/OUT
 - Disk reads/writes (**not** disk utilisation)

-Custom ones can be added (such as memory and disk utilisation)
+Custom ones can be added (such as memory and disk utilisation) by installing CW agent.
 This is not for a specific server.
 This could get things from different servers.

-Anytime CPU Utilization is reported, the **datapoint** will report:
+For example, any time CPU Utilization is reported, the **datapoint** will report:

 - Timestamp = 2019-12-03
 - Value = 98.3

 **Dimensions** could be used to get metrics for a specific instance or type of instance, among others.
-They separate data points for different **things** or **perspectives** within the same metric.
+They separate data points for different **things** or **perspectives** within the same metric such as Instance IDs

 #### 1.2.9.3.
 Alarms